metinaktas2/E-Commerce/README.md

 # 🛍️ E-Commerce Web Application

 This project is a simple e-commerce website where users can browse products, add or remove them from the cart, and view the total price.
-It is built using HTML, CSS, and JavaScript.
+It is built using HTML, SCSS, and JavaScript.

 ## ⚙️ Features